nicholasmfraser/oa_altmetrics_cwts/documentation.md

 over this time period, the contribution of Bronze OA remains relatively static, and even falls marginally from 2014 onwards.

-### Recommendations for classifying Green OA
+### Recommendations for classifying Green OA in this study

-From the above results, a general recommendation is that Green OA cannot be considered a ‘black box’ in the context of understanding impact metrics, as it includes multiple archiving routes, and interacts strongly with other forms of OA.

-An alternative may therefore be to create separate categories for Green OA including and excluding PMC articles, or for Green OA including and excluding journal-based OA.
+From the above results, a general recommendation is that Green OA should not be considered a ‘black box’ in the context of understanding impact metrics, as it includes multiple archiving routes, and interacts strongly with other forms of OA.
+However, creating many other ‘categories’ of Green OA (i.e. one category for Green OA including PMC and one excluding PMC) for analysis purposes is also sub-optimal, as categories become increasingly granular and large-scale mechanisms influencing impact are lost.

-\*\* Should we do this?\*\*
+For simplification purposes, PMC is therefore excluded as a form of Green OA in the following study.
+The reasoning for this is based on: (1) that PMC clearly represents a different *form* of archiving than other forms of Green OA, i.e. the author takes no direct action to deposit their work, (2) that PMC largely overlaps with other forms of journal-based OA, in particular with Gold OA, which may skew results towards these OA forms, and (3) there exist data quality issues, with respect to missing PMC data in 2018 and 2019.

 ## Altmetric Coverage and OA